ncatlab/nlab-content/pages/6/1/6/2/2616/content.md

 ## Lie algebra presentations

 As for any Lie group, there are various mechanisms for describing the [[Lie algebra]]s of the Lorentz group and of the Poincar&#233; group: by left-invariant [[vector field]]s, or by studying "infinitesimal generators" of 1-parameter subgroups, etc. We begin with the Lorentz group.
+See also [[Poincaré Lie algebra]].

 In the vector field picture, one often chooses a basis of the [[Lorentz algebra]] consisting of six elements: the first three